kwerc/kwerc/README.md

 ## IWP9

-I will be at [IWP9](http://iwp9.org/), 14-19 June @ UWaterloo.
+I will be at [IWP9](http://iwp9.org/).
 Find me if you have kwerc-related ideas or feedback or want to hack on kwerc.

 ## Donate